-There are 19 species of furbearers in Wisconsin.
-Most fall into the carnivore group (Order Carnivora), but two species are rodents and one is a marsupial.
+There are 20 species of furbearers in Wisconsin.
+Most fall into the carnivore group (Order Carnivora), but three species are rodents and one is a marsupial.

 A furbearer is a mammal whose fur has commercial value.
 Traditionally, these are the mammals trapped for their fur, though not all of Wisconsin's furbearers may be harvested in the present day.